MEET OUR INSTRUCTORS

 He enjoys the attentiveness of the students at Mu Sool Won of South Austin, and dedicates himself to teaching younger martial artists every week.
 He finds his training and teaching highly rewarding and uplifting.
 Oscar encourages his students to strive for their maximum potential, and they reach phenomenal levels.

-JACK KYO SA NIM
+JACK PU SA BUM NIM

 I started Kuk Sool Won in February 2010 when I was 5 years old.
 I have been constantly training ever since then.
 When Ricky SBN and Meghan SBN left Kuk Sool Won to open Mu Sool Won of South Austin I went with them.